technicallynotdeaf/Baanabus/README.md

 * Schedule Routines

 Allocate half an hour in the morning (for example) as 'routine' and be stepped through tasks one at a time, at that hour.
-Allocate a later hour as 'tasks' and set a location, and maybe assign specific tasks to do then.
+Allocate a later hour as 'tasks' and set a location, and maybe assign specific tasks to do them (shout out to Brili, it's a similar idea becuase it's a good idea).

 * Questions